How to defrost a condensate pipe

 Always read any manuals and safety instructions alongside the advice.

 Even the most well-maintained boiler will struggle to function if its condensate pipe freezes.
 Thankfully, defrosting or thawing your condensate pipe isn’t a difficult job to complete.
-This step-by-step guide and how-to video will help you get your boiler up and running again in no time!
+This step-by-step guide will help you get your boiler up and running again in no time!

 Jump to: